Why the Health and Wellness Industry Is a Mess (And How to Navigate It)

 So who's right?

-Honestly?
-It depends.
+And the answer is it depends.
 And if you’re looking to put their tips into action it depends even more on you.
-On your health history.
-On your goals.
-On what your body actually needs.

-The challenge is finding someone who doesn't just push their preferred approach, but who listens to you, looks at your specific situation, and helps you figure out what makes sense for your body in the safest and most effective way.
+The challenge is finding someone who doesn't just push their preferred approach, but who listens to you, looks at your specific situation, and helps you figure out what makes sense for your body in the safest and most effective way with all things considered.

 Social Media Made Everything Worse

-And the people promoting them often aren't qualified.
-They're influencers with good lighting and persuasive captions.
+And the people promoting them often aren't qualified to give either public or 1:1 health advice.
+They're influencers who are great at making content and persuasive captions.

 This doesn't mean all trends are useless, but it does mean you need to be skeptical.
 Ask yourself:

 What's the evidence?
-(And no, testimonials or personal experience alone don't count.)
+(And no, testimonials or personal experience alone don't always count)

 Does this align with what I actually need, or am I just caught up in the hype because I really want the outcome?